siddharthvaria/NMT/README.md

-# NMT
-Neural machine translation
+Reference implementation of neural machine translation from COMS4705 Spring'2017.